-Following COVID-19 restrictions placed on London Borough of Newham from 17 October 2020 onwards, central Government has provided the council with funding for grant payments to support those businesses impacted by the restrictions.
+Following COVID-19 restrictions placed on London Borough of Newham from 17 October 2020-12 April 2021, the government has provided the Council with funding for grant payments to support those businesses impacted by the restrictions.
 The two main grants are:

-There are a number of different grants available, which vary according to changes in tiered restrictions.
-Please visit our Local Restrictions Support Grant (LRSG) page to see an overview of grants available and the dates these are available.
+Although this grant is now closed there were a number of different grants available, which vary according to changes in tiered restrictions.
+Please visit our Local Restrictions Support Grant (LRSG) page to see an overview of grants that were made available.